kubernetes-sigs/aws-load-balancer-controller/docs/deploy/upgrade/migrate_v1_v2.md

 1. The AWS LoadBalancer resource created for your Ingress will be preserved.
 If migrating from <v1.1.3, a new AWS LoadBalancer resource will be created and the old AWS LoadBalancer will remain in the account.
 However, the old AWS LoadBalancer will not be used for the ingress resource.

+2. If you plan to upgrade existing load-balancers make sure you add the resource tag *elbv2.k8s.aws/cluster*

-2. If [security-groups](../../guide/ingress/annotations.md#security-groups) annotation isn't used, the SecurityGroup rule on worker node's SecurityGroup that allow LoadBalancer traffic should be manually adjusted post migration.
+3. If [security-groups](../../guide/ingress/annotations.md#security-groups) annotation isn't used, the SecurityGroup rule on worker node's SecurityGroup that allow LoadBalancer traffic should be manually adjusted post migration.

     !!!tip "details"
         when [security-groups](../../guide/ingress/annotations.md#security-groups) annotation isn't used: